Bethesda Softworks has lost its way. The news about Fallout First is very sad to hear and it is the final nail in the coffin for me.

 After Oblivion game Fallout 3.
 Bethesda seems to play it cool with this game.
 Maybe because it was a new IP for them.
 So Nothing too crazy happens there from what I can remember.
 But feel free to comment below and let me know if I am forgetting something.

 After that came Skyrim.
 Everything seemed good at first.
 But then Bethesda kept re-releasing the same game over and over.
+Not only that but every re-release has the same bugs.
 But if people keep buying it for some reason then maybe that is ok?

 Bethesda’s first mobile game and with this they crossed the line over into true microtransactions.